-Modern drives are more resilient than those used in previous generations of personal and business computers.
+Modern hard drives are more resilient than those used in previous generations of personal and business computers.
 The introduction of SSDs has minimized some of the mechanical issues faced by more traditional hard drives.
 You might go through life using multiple computers and never experience a disk failure.
-You also might win the Powerball.
-Probably neither will happen and at some point, you will have to handle a disk failure.
+However, it’s important to be prepared and know how to handle it just in case it does happen to you.

 Reasons Your Mac Disk Might Fail

 Disks can fail for a variety of reasons.
 Your machine may be equipped with either a Hard Disk Drive (HDD) or a Solid State Drive (SSD).
 SSDs are faster and employ an electrical grid to store data.
 These are the kinds of drives you will find in most modern laptops including MacBooks.